-As a financial analyst, the CORREL function is very useful when we want to find the correlation between two variables, i.e., the correlation between a particular stock and the market index.
+As a financial analyst, the CORREL function is very useful when we want to find the correlation between two variables, e.g., the correlation between a particular stock and a market index.

 The CORREL function uses the following arguments:

-- Array1 (required argument) – It is the set of independent variables.
+- Array1 (required argument) – This is the set of independent variables.
 It is a cell range of values.

-- Array2 (required argument) – It is the set of dependent variables.
+- Array2 (required argument) – This is the set of dependent variables.
 It is the second cell range of values.

 The equation for the correlation coefficient is:

 are the sample means AVERAGE(array1) and AVERAGE(array2).

 So, if the value of r is close to +1, it indicates a strong positive correlation, and if r is close to -1, it shows a strong negative correlation.

 The CORREL function was introduced in Excel 2007 and is available in all subsequent Excel versions.
 To understand the uses of the function, let’s look at an example:

 Suppose we are given data about the weekly returns of stock A and percentage of change in a market index (S&P 500):